open-contracting/standard/docs/guidance/map/organizational_units.md

 The *Hospital de Clínicas* is in the planning stage of procuring supplies for their Blood Center.
 The Hospital is part of the Medical School in the National University of Asuncion.
 Since the hospital is key in the provision of healthcare for low income groups in the community, it is in the interest of many to clearly identify the procurement of the Hospital only.
 It is also important for the publisher that users can group the data following organizational hierarchies.

-It is important to note that OCDS should not be used to publish organizational hierarchies unless there is a strong case to support it.
+It is important to note that OCDS ought to not be used to publish organizational hierarchies unless there is a strong case to support it.
 Organizational hierarchies can be disclosed in additional datasets.
 Publishers can refer to the [W3C Organization Ontology](https://www.w3.org/TR/vocab-org/) to design a hierarchy-oriented dataset.

 The release below shows how the publisher chooses to model the hospital as an organizational unit of the Medical School (*Facultad de Ciencias Médicas*).
 The source systems collect the name of the organizational unit only, and this is appended to the organization name.